I posed the question on social media “If a new art teacher said to you ‘How do you embed art literacy in your art curriculum?’ What would you answer?”

 The replies came thick and fast with answers that were clearly working to fulfill different curriculums, but there are certainly ideas here worth sharing.
-With too many to post, here are a few from around the globe:
+Art literacy is clearly a hot topic as I had too many replies to post!
+Here are a few from around the globe:

 “Through learning intentions, through analysis of artist and designers work and evaluations of their own and others work.
 Through marking and corrections.”